Induro CT414 Tripod

 Erecting the Induro CT414 to its maximum height without the column extended is approximately 1.7mt (66in), however, if the minimum height of 587mm (23in) is too tall, meaning that getting your camera low enough to the ground would mean that you would either be required to invert the center column or purchase the optional short column (as I needed to) to enable you to lower the tripod down to a minimum height of 189mm (7.4in).
 The first thing I did before even seeing how low the tripod would go with the standard center column, was to remove the standard column and swap it with the short column.
 I am happy with its minimum height and the standard column has been put into storage, along with the Manfrotto 55XPROB standard center column, most likely never to see the light of day again.
 Personally I think that Induro should not just provide the short column option, but provide the tripod legs with either the long column or the short column and have the model to show it such as CT414sc / CT414lc, then this would allow users to purchase the legs with the column length they require.

-The padded legs are large enough to reduce the pressure on the shoulders for extended carrying, however, I feel that they could have made these pads a 50mm – 75mm longer to reduce the distance between the twist leg locks, but thats a personal thing, but I think that marketing of the carbon fiber appearance has something to do with this shorter padding.
+The padded legs are large enough to reduce the pressure on the shoulders for extended carrying, however, I feel that they could have made these pads another 50mm – 75mm longer to reduce the distance between the twist leg locks, but thats a personal thing, but I think that marketing of the carbon fiber appearance has something to do with this shorter padding.
 But it still looks nice and I look forward to using this new addition to the equipment.
-It feels quite stable even of a smooth floor, though without any weight on the top to get enough downward pressure, its difficult to determine how stable it will feel with large lenses attached.
+It feels quite stable even on a smooth floor, though without any weight on the top to get enough downward pressure, its difficult to determine how stable it will feel with large lenses attached.

 The Manufacturers warranty is generally 2 years + an additional 3 years when you register your purchase online with Induro giving you a total of 5 years warranty.
 The purchase price of the Induro CT414 is reasonable compared to other high end carbon fiber tripods that are priced at almost double or more.
 So although the brand name may not necessarily be popular, the price difference is better in your pocket than with brand marketing, seeing the majority of carbon fiber tripods are all made in China these days, along with nearly everything else.
 After I registered the warranty online with the manufacturer, I was pleasantly surprised to receive a confirmation email advising that Induro had extended my warranty for the CT414 from 5 years to 10 years.
 I had advised them that I was in Australia and the extended warranty still applied, so remember to register the warranty with them.